On-line Pick-Freeze Mirror algorithm for Sensitity Analysis: Online estimation of Sobol' indices with Pick-Freeze S.M.D.

 \subsection{Theoretical results}

 We state below our theoretical results.

 \paragraph{Almost sure convergence}

-Theorem \ref{theo:cv_ps} is a purely asymptotic convergence result.
-It establishes the convergence of our algorithm $(\Sbn)_{n \ge 1}$ to the set of Sobol' indices $\Sb$ under weak assumptions on the sampling process (finite fourth moment of $Y$) and on the step-size sequence.
+Theorem \ref{theo:cv_ps} establishes the convergence of $(\Sbn)_{n \ge 1}$ to the set of Sobol' indices $\Sb$ under weak assumptions on the sampling process (finite fourth moment of $Y$) and on the step-size sequence.
 In particular, our result does not require any smoothness assumptions on the numerical code $f$, unlike recent contributions \cite{da2009local,da2008efficient,plischke2020fighting,solis2021non,heredia2021nonparametric}, which use a kernel-based approach that inherently imposes regularity conditions on the numerical code. \begin{theo}[Almost sure convergence of $(\Sbn)_{n \ge 0}$ ] Assume that the sequence $(\eta_n)_{n \ge 1}$ satisfies: